Paris On a Budget

 ActivitiesAs a large, cultural city, there is really no shortage of activities that you can enjoy during your time in Paris.
 There are almost always shows, concerts and events going on around town.
 Some of the most famous events in Paris include Fashion Week, Chinese New Year, the Six Nations Rugby Tournament, the French Tennis Open, La Fete Nationale, Gay Pride, Bastille Day, and Rock en Seine.

 Food and DiningFrench food is some of the best in the world, and you will find no shortage of options in Paris.
 If you're on a particularly tight budget, eat a nice meal out at lunch and plan for a picnic dinner.
-You can enjoy a "business man's" lunch which includes a soup or salad, an entree, and a dessert, all for a reasonable price of around 10 euros.
+You can enjoy a "business man's" lunch which includes a soup or salad, an entree, and a dessert, all for a reasonable price of around 10 to 15 Euros.
 It's a great way to sample multiple dishes and try some unique French dishes without blowing your budget.
 Then you can go to the local market and pick up some fresh fruit or produce as well as French cheese and some wine to enjoy a nice dinner picnic as you watch the city light up at night.
 If money is less of a concern for you, then enjoy dinner out as well, and make sure you sample some of the more unique and exotic French delicacies that are available at some of the nicer restaurants.

 TransportationMake sure you spend some time walking around Paris.
 You can cross much of the city in a few hours and the views and diversity of neighborhoods are well worth the effort.
 If you're hoping to see more sights in a shorter amount of time, then the metro is a good option.
 It's best to avoid taking the metro for two or less stops though, because you could cover the distance on foot in about the same amount of time.